Early Sunday Morning: Description

 The painting portrays the small businesses and shops of Seventh Avenue in New York City shortly after sunrise.
 It shows a cloudless sky over a long, red building.
 A red and blue striped barber pole sits in front of one of the doorways on the right side of the sidewalk, and a green fire hydrant is on the left.
 The bleak, empty street and storefronts are said to be a representation of the dire state of the city during the Great Depression.

-Despite the title, Hopper has said that the painting was not necessarily based on a Sunday view.
+Despite the title, Hopper said that the painting was not necessarily based on a Sunday view.
 The painting was originally titled Seventh Avenue Shops.
 The addition of "Sunday" to the title was "tacked on by someone else".

 The image was based on a building nearby Hopper's studio.
 It is said to be "almost a literal translation of Seventh Avenue"; however, a few minor details were changed, like decreasing the size of the doorways and making the lettering on the storefronts less clear.